Teaching-myself-Godot/rewriting-zelia-tutorial/day-4.md

 ### Final touch: show behind parent

-The final touch is, it looks nicer if the fireball does not draw _over_ the tiles (nor anything else).
-Draw it behind tiles (and everything else) makes it look like it really burned the target a little.
+The fireball looks nicer if it's not drawn _over_ the tiles (nor anything else).
+Drawing it behind the tiles (_and_ everything else) makes it look like it really burns the target a little.

 There is a checkbox for that as well!